Ritesh-panda/jeevanrekha/README.md

 | 🚨 **Safety** | Instant emergency detection triggers 108 escalation and nearest hospital lookup — no human agent needed |
 | 💉 **Prevention** | Automated child vaccination scheduling directly reduces missed immunizations in communities without health workers |
 | ⚡ **Speed** | Real-time triage and hospital finder, 24/7 — no waiting, no hold music, no English form to fill |

+> If deployed at scale, this system can act as a **first line of healthcare access** for millions who currently have none.

 ---